TudorDan/TechInterviewWorkbook/README.md

 #### What does root means in a Linux environment?

 - Root is the user name or account that by default has access to all commands and files on a Linux or other UNIX-like operating systems.
-It is also referred to as the root account, root user and the superuser.
+It is also referred to as the _root account_, _root user_ or the _superuser_.

 #### How do you access your personal files in Linux?